-Hydrogen is in parts of water, H2O.
+Hydrogen is a part of water, H2O.

 Helium is a very light gas that is used in balloons and can make your voice higher if inhaled.